You can find our Showroom at:

-Take the steps from the station down to the Leisure Park and cross park to entrance on Six Hills Way.
+Take the steps from the station down to the Leisure Park and cross the park to the entrance on Six Hills Way.

-Turn right and follow path to underpass on left.
+Turn right and follow the path to the underpass on the left.

-Go through underpass then take steps up to left onto Norton Green Road.
+Go through the underpass and then take the steps up to your left onto Norton Green Road.

 The Cellar Showroom is the second entrance on the right.
-Alternatively, a taxi rank is situated at the front of the station.
+Alternatively, you'll find a taxi rank at the front of the train station.

 MEET THE TEAM: